LailaElmoataz/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 FROM sales AS s
 JOIN members AS mem
 ON s.customer_id = mem.customer_id
-AND s.order_date >= mem.join_date
+AND order_date >= join_date
 JOIN menu
 USING(product_id)
 WHERE order_date <= '2021-01-31'
 GROUP BY 1
 ORDER BY 2 DESC;
 ```
+**Assumptions:**
+1. Loyalty program rewards points only for purchases made **after** customers join.
+Orders placed before joining the program will be excluded.
+2. During their first week as members, they earn double points (20 points per $1 spent) on all items.
+3. After the first week of membership and until the end of January, members earn the standard rate of 10 points per $1 spent on all items.
+<br><br>

-The table below shows that customer A would have 1020 points, while customer B would have 320 points
+The table below shows that customer A would have 1020 points, while customer B would have 320 points.

 |customer_id|total_points|
 |-----------|------------|
 |A          |1020        |